Clive Y. Thomas

-Clive Youlande Thomas is a Guyanese economics professor and political activist.
+Clive Youlande Thomas (born 6 February 1938) is a Guyanese economics professor and political activist.
 He publishes on issues relating to development and poverty eradication in Guyana and the greater Caribbean region.

 Thomas is currently Presidential Advisor on Sustainable Development and State Assets Recovery at the Ministry of the Presidency; and Chairman of the Guyana Sugar Corporation.
 He retired after fifty years as Professor of Economics and Director of the Institute of Development Studies, University of Guyana.